Sizwe780/azora-os/README.md

 ## 🇿🇦 Made in South Africa

-This project was conceived, designed, and built in South Africa by a 25-year-old with a background in Physical Science, Mathematics, and Computer Science from UCT.
+This project was conceived, designed, and built in South Africa by a 25-year-old young man with a background in Physical Scienc & Mathematics from NMU and Computer Science from UCT.

 **Not funded by Silicon Valley.
 Not using Silicon Valley's AI.
 Not following Silicon Valley's playbook.**